cap-js-community/mtx-tool/docs/tenant-registry/index.md

 The command `mtx regs` shows you the currently active configuration of the service instance.
 For details on the meaning of the configuration, please consult the official BTP documentation (see [Summary](#summary)).

-The command `mtx regj <job_id>` will show you the status of an ongoing job.
-Such job ids are issued for all asynchronous tasks of the registry.

 ## Update Dependencies